tedunderwood/asymmetry/entropycalc/readme.md

 **calculate_19_kld.py** calculates novelty etc on a 19c-specific model.
 But it *also* diverges from previous scripts in replacing the matrix with cosine calculations.

+**calculate_unified_kld.py** is designed to work with the new unified corpus.
+This entails some changes to field names (e.g. earliestdate rather than inferreddate).
+I'm also being very cautious about self-comparison, excluding any pairs of works by authors with the same last name.
+Also, cosine calculations are inherited from the 19th-century script.

 Ideally, I would refactor the workflow to generalize and stop spinning off variants like this.
 But I'm still in exploration mode and don't yet know what needs to be generalized.